ardimirzaei/ispw2022-abm-workshop/_episodes/02-intro_abm.md

 7. Choosing parameters of the model
 8. Choosing your measures

-## Constructing
+## 2. Model Development

 ABM design principle:start simple and gradually add complexity.

-## Examination of Model
+## 3. Model Validation

-–Statistical analysis of the results
+- Statistical analysis of the results
-–Evaluation the results and connection with the driving question/hypothesis –Verification and validation
+- Evaluation the results and connection with the driving question/hypothesis
+- Verification and validation

 # References
 - Bazghandi, A. (2012).
 Techniques, advantages and problems of agent based modeling for traffic simulation.
 International Journal of Computer Science Issues (IJCSI), 9(1), 115.
+- Zhang, W., Valencia, A., & Chang, N. B. (2021).
+Synergistic integration between machine learning and agent-based modeling: A multidisciplinary review.
+IEEE Transactions on Neural Networks and Learning Systems.
+- Salgado, M., & Gilbert, N. (2013).
+Agent based modelling.
+In Handbook of quantitative methods for educational research (pp. 247-265).
+Brill.